kmrambo/Python-docx-Reading-paragraphs-tables-and-images-in-document-order-/README.md

 # Python-docx (Reading paragraphs,tables and images in document order)

 python-docx is a Python library for creating and manipulating Microsoft Word (.docx) files.
 The Python-docx package cannot read paragraphs, tables and images altogther in document order.
-It can only render all the paragraphs at once or all tables at once or all images at once.
+In document order, either it can only render all the paragraphs at once or all tables at once or all images at once.
 Here, I provide a way in which paragraphs, tables and images present in a docx file can be read in document order into a dataframe in python.

 The code is present inside the file named "Para_table_image_extraction.py".
 While running this code with any docx file as input, this code genertes 3 dataframes namely combined_df, table_list ( a list basically) and image_df.